JJConsulting/JJMasterData/doc/Documentation/articles/customizing_layout.md

 In your project folder Views/Shared add the files:
 ```
 _MasterDataLayout.cshtml
-_MasterDataLayout.Popup.cshtml
+_MasterDataLayout.Modal.cshtml
 ```
 > [!TIP]
-> You can modified the layout name, setting the variables `JJMasterDataWeb.LayoutPath` and `JJMasterDataWeb.PopUpLayoutPath`
+> You can modified the layout name, setting the variables `JJMasterDataWeb.LayoutPath` and `JJMasterDataWeb.ModalLayoutPath`

 Inside this file put a your custom link with the .css file.<br>
 It'll look like this: